modelica/ModelicaSpecification/Tutorial.md

 Together with Modelica the standard package `Modelica.Units.SI` of predefined quantity and connector types is provided in the form as shown in the example above.
 This package is based on the corresponding ISO norm.
 This will give some help in standardization of the interfaces of models.
-The grammar for unit expressions, such as "N.m/s2" is defined in the Modelica Language Specification and follows an ISO recommendation.
+The grammar for unit expressions, such as "N.m/s2" is defined in the Modelica language specification and follows an ISO recommendation.
 Note, that the prefix final defines that the quantity and unit values of the predefined types cannot be modified.

 Conversion between units is not supported within the Modelica language.